Xtr126/wayland-getevent/README.md

 In my opinion, cage and wlroots are easiest to build on archlinux, even upstream cage uses archlinux/alpine for their CI build.
 Most Arch Linux systems running wayland already have the dependencies to build wlroots/cage, they can build straight-away.
 I always had dependency issues when trying to build them on Ubuntu, debian.
 If you found the dependencies please make a pull request.

-> [!NOTE]
-> Before cage there used to be an version using an invisible overlay that works with host wayland compositor.
-[Use it](./README-alt.md) if you cannot build cage.